Teonolxochitl (MH722r)

 Glyph or Iconographic Image Description:

 This black-line drawing of the simplex glyph for the personal name Teonolxochitl is attested here as a woman’s name.
 It has yet to be analyzed fully.
 The stone (tetl) provides the phonetic indicator for the start to the name, Te- or perhaps Teo-.
 The stone is horizontal with a dark diagonal stripe and curling ends.
-The -onol- element may come from onoltia, which is a reverential form of onoc, to be laid out.
+The -onol- element may come from onoltia, which is a reverential form of onoc, to be lay something out.
 Perhaps the flower (xochitl) above the stone is a nochtli (prickly pear cactus flower/fruit), providing the phonetic -no- to the name, but this remains to be seen.

 Description, Credit: